 If you are borrowing a Federal Stafford loan, you must complete a Direct Loan Master Promissory Note (MPN).

-Student loans must be repaid with interest.
-Interest usually continues to be charged until the loan is paid in ful.
+- Student loans must be repaid with interest.
+Interest usually continues to be charged until the loan is paid in full.
 For interest rates on Stafford and PLUS loans in the William D. Ford Direct Loan Program, go to Student Aid on the Web.

 Several loan repayment and assistance programs are available through the Montana University System.